inclusive-design/inverted-wordles/README.md

 * ACCESS_TOKEN: The personal access token of the account for authenticating the access to the Github repository.
 This access token must have `repo` access.
 Refer to [the Github documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) about how to create a personal access token.
-* NETLIFT_TOKEN: The personal access token of the Netlify account for authenticating the access to the Netlify API.
+* NETLIFY_TOKEN: The personal access token of the Netlify account for authenticating the access to the Netlify API.
 Refer to [the Netlify documentation](https://docs.netlify.com/api/get-started/#authentication) about how to create a personal access token.